 It’s the Lightest!

 Why are cargo bikes often so heavy?
 It’s a legacy issue.
 The two-wheeled cargo bike, originally a Danish invention, was adapted by the Dutch, who tend to overbuild their bikes into heavy machines.
-Take the Gazelle Toer Populaire, a regular Dutch bike, which weighs 50lb.
-Compare this to the Bullitt – which is a cargo bike, not a regular bike! – and it weighs in at just 45lb.
-In Denmark, this lighter weight makes Bullitt a favourite not just for cargo use but even for daily use, sans-cargo.
+Take the Gazelle Toer Populaire, a fairly standard non-cargo Dutch bike, which weighs 50lb.
+Compare this to the Bullitt which weighs in at just 45lb!
+In Denmark, this lighter weight makes Bullitt a favourite not just for cargo use but even for daily use without cargo.

 Bullitt bikes, however, break this trend.
 Weighing around 45lb for non-electric models and 55lb for electric ones, they’re easy to lift over curbs or push up ramps.
 Bullitt’s strength comes from its origins in bike messenger services, making it commercial-grade and a global benchmark for durability.
 Unlike others, Bullitt frames are a single, solid unit—no bolts to snap under pressure.
 This superior design ensures a stronger, lighter, and more reliable ride than any competitor.
 More fun too!